growerp/growerp/GrowERPObs/1 Introduction/5 Road Map and Releases.md

 7. Refactored BlocProviders and moved blocs into their own package.
 8. Background automated integration test in the flutter directory using docker.
 9. Fully automated installation at the test system growerp.org using Docker.
+10. Added a health app as a frontend to the openMRS system
+11. Converted all lists now using tables for better positioning of fields
+12.
 ## Small fix release December 15, 2023(v1.3.0)
 1. Fixed the general growerp install command
 2. fixed reset password.